jwentong/jwentong.github.io/index.md

 {: .text-justify}
 *Jingwen Tong* received the B.E. degree in Coummunication engineering from China Jiliang University, Hangzhou, China, in 2015, and the M.S. degree in Department of Information and Coummunication Engineering from Ningbo University, Ningbo, China, in 2018.
-He received the Ph.D. degree in Department of Information and Coummunication Engineering from Xiamen University, Xiamen, China, in 2022.
+He received the Ph.D. degree in School of Informatics from Xiamen University, Xiamen, China, in 2022.
 Currently, he is a Postdoc.
 Fellow in Department of ECE at HKUST.
 His main research interests include multi-armed bandit (MAB), wireless communications, resource allocation, optimization, and game theory.